-Through calculations and explanatory diagrams, this comprehensive guide provides code-complying solutions for the safety against electric shock provided by equipontential bonding connections between exposed conductive parts, such as equipment enclosures, and metalwork.
-Details on the calculation of step and touch voltages in different types of system grounding (i.e., TT, TN and IT) are provided, also with the aid of solved problems.
+Through calculations and explanatory diagrams, this comprehensive guide provides code-complying solutions for the safety against electric shock provided by equipotential bonding connections between exposed-conductive-parts, such as equipment enclosures, and metalwork.
+Details on the calculation of step and touch voltages in different types of system grounding (i.e., TT, TN, and IT) are provided, also with the aid of solved problems.

 Readers will learn how to minimize hazardous interactions between grounding systems, cathodically protected pipelines, and heat networks.
 The analysis of the effectiveness of bonding systems against electric shock in the case of contact with electric vehicles during charge in the event of ground-faults, which is an upcoming issue challenging our safety, is included.

 1 Grounding Systems and Safety

 2 The Ground Potential

 3 Types of System Grounding and Safety Requirements

 6 Interferences Phenomena between Ground-Grids

 7 Global Grounding System

 8 Grounding and Bonding Systems and Interactions with

 9 Grounding Systems and Interaction with Heat Networks